cirosantilli/linux-cheat/compile/gcc/index.md

     gcc -I/new/include/location/ a.c

+The above will not get appended to the existing search path.

+For example, if `-Irel/` is used and `/usr/include/` is already on the search path, this does *not* mean that the file `/usr/include/rel/a.h`, can be included via `#include <a.h>`.

 ##view preprocessed file

-this is mostly useful for learing purposes only
+This is mostly useful for learing purposes only.

-using `cpp` directly:
+Using `cpp` directly:

 	cpp c.c

-outputs the preprocessed file to stdout
+Outputs the preprocessed file to stdout.

 Using gcc as a frontend: